Skip to main content

 Recommendations/TH Eligible Work

-• Roof – Strip and reslate roof using new Welsh natural slate: provide new clay roll top ridges.
+• Roof – Strip and reslate using new Welsh natural slate; provide new clay roll top ridges.
 Provide thermal insulation.

 • Rainwater goods – Remove vegetation growth.
 Remove and repair existing rainwater goods (allow for 15% replacement).

 • Render – Repair existing render and cracks.
 Decorative repair to dressings.
-Make good where fixings and signage removed.
+Make good where fixings a signage removed.

 • Shopfronts – Remove existing shopfronts and roller shutters.
-New purpose-designed traditional shopfronts and masonry stall risers, including timber fascias and cornice.
+New purpose-designed traditional shopfront and masonry stall risers, including timber fascias and cornice.
 New toughened plate glass glazing; internal shutters.

 Image Gallery